-- Always, always view the car at the private seller’s home address to ensure the owner details on the log book (V5C) are the same as where the vehicle is being sold from.
-This way you at least know where they live in case something suspicious crops up if, when and after you have bought the vehicle
+Always, always, view the car at the private seller’s home address ensuring the ‘registered owner details’ (that appear on the V5C logbook) are identical to where the vehicle is being sold.
+This way, you know where the seller lives in case a serious legal problem crops up down the road.

 Find out about the car

-If you’re happy with your initial checks it’s time to go through the cars documentation with a fine tooth comb, before taking a test drive.
+If you’re happy with your initial checks and are still interested in the vehicle it’s time to go through the car documentation with a fine-tooth comb, before taking a test drive.

-Scan through the log book (V5C) and first check the registered keeper’s address is the same as the address where you’re viewing the car (see image below.)
+Scan through the V5C logbook and check the registered keeper’s address is the same as the address where you’re viewing the car (see image below.)

 If the keeper’s registration details do NOT match the location where you are viewing the car it’s time to ask some questions.